-Ready or not, it’s almost time to tuck in our flip flops for the winter and break out our fall boots.
+Ready or not, it’s almost time to pack up our flip flops for the winter and dust off our fall boots.
 Before you do that, take advantage of these summer sales and clearance hacks to help you stock up for next summer.

-And I’m not gonna lie — I’m sad about it.
+I’m not gonna lie — I’m sad about summer being almost over.
 But every year, I comfort myself by setting Deal Alerts inside the KCL app and stocking up on summer clearance for next year.
 Opening up those bins in June is like Christmas all over again, when I finally get to use all the stuff I bought for nearly 80% off.

-But there’s a strategy to it and I’m about to spill all my secrets.
+There’s a strategy to finding all these summer sales and I’m about to spill all my secrets.

-2. Shop Lowe’s Summer Clearance Event for 50 – 80% savings on patio furniture and grills.
+1. Shop Lowe’s Summer Clearance event for 50 – 80% savings on patio furniture and grills.

 Yes, you’re probably still wearing shorts and sipping iced tea on your patio or by the pool.

-But if you want the best selection on Hobby Lobby’s Christmas items, you gotta get your autumn on.
+But if you want the best selection of Hobby Lobby’s Christmas items, you gotta get your autumn on.

-Shop at the beginning of September when everything Christmas is marked down to 40% off.
+Shop at the beginning of September when everything Christmas is marked down 40% off or more.

-Sure, you can get a better deal the longer you wait since Hob Lob will continue to mark down Christmas items until December 25th.
-And if you’re not picky, that’s a great approach.
+Sure, you can get a better deal the longer you wait, since Hobby Lobby will continue to mark down Christmas items until December 25 — if you’re not picky, that’s a good approach.

-But if you want certain items, go ahead and buy at 40% off because once Hob Lob stocks its shelves with Christmas, they don’t reorder anything.
+But, if you want specific items, go ahead and buy at 40% off, because once they stock their shelves with Christmas decor, they don’t reorder.
 When it’s gone, it’s gone.

-4. Stock up on shorts or jeans for your teen (or yourself!) at American Eagle Outfitters.
+3. Stock up on shorts or jeans for your teen (or yourself!) at American Eagle.

 Finding clothing clearance is a total score because you can use items all year long or save them for next season.